Skip Navigation

 Alexandria Waterfront 0 Thompsons Alley Alexandria, Virginia

-A lush garden with a grassy path lined by flowering bushes and shrubs leads to a closed white wooden gate, surrounded by tall green trees and colorful blooms.
+A lush garden path lined with vibrant flowering plants and bushes leads to a closed white gate, surrounded by tall green trees and colorful blossoms.

 The American Horticultural Society’s River Farm is a popular rental venue in the Washington, D.C. metro area that serves as...